nanoc/nanoc.app/content/docs/3-getting-started.md

 Recompile the site, and take a look at both HTML files in the `output` directory.
 If all went well, you should see a list of tags right above the page content.

 Writing your own functions for handling tags is not really necessary, though, as nanoc comes with a tagging helper by default.
-To enable this tagging helper, first delete `tags.rb` and create a `helper.rb` file (again, the filename doesn't really matter) and put this inside:
+To enable this tagging helper, first delete `tags.rb` and create a `helper.rb` file (again, the filename doesn’t really matter) and put this inside:

 <pre title="Code snippet to be added to the lib directory"><code class="language-ruby">
 include Nanoc3::Helpers::Tagging
 </code></pre>

 This will make all functions defined in the `Nanoc3::Helpers::Tagging` module available for use.
-You can check out the [RDoc documentation for the Tagging helper](/doc/3.0.0/Nanoc3/Helpers/Tagging.html), but there is only one function we'll use: `tags_for`.
-It's very similar to the `tags` function we wrote before.
+You can check out the [RDoc documentation for the Tagging helper](/doc/3.0.0/Nanoc3/Helpers/Tagging.html), but there is only one function we’ll use: `tags_for`.
+It’s very similar to the `tags` function we wrote before.
 Update the layout with this:

 FIXME fix URL